← Back to Blog

 Mashbill: Heaven Hill standard (undisclosed, corn-forward)

 Finish: Medium-long.
-Starts sweet — almost fruit roll-up sweet — then dries out with smoky oak and a dark chocolate bitterness that lingers.
+Starts sweet — almost fruit roll-up sweet — then dries out with smoky oak and a dark chocolate bitterness that lingers well past the sip.
 The finish is the most interesting part of this bottle; it’s where the toasted barrel does its best work.
+What starts as a dessert pour ends with something more serious.

 Final Thoughts: A solid choice for anyone who likes the standard Small Batch and wonders what a toasted finish would do to it.
 Here’s your answer.
-It’s not a bottle I’d reach for every night, but it earns its shelf space — especially if you’re easing someone into the world of finished whiskeys and want something approachable with a little extra going on.
+It’s not a bottle I’d reach for every night, but I’d buy it again without hesitation — and at sub-$40 with limited retail availability, that’s exactly what I’ll do when I see it.
+A good gateway into finished whiskeys for anyone not ready to spend Maker’s Private Selection money.